Mergers, Foreign Competition, and Jobs: Evidence from the U.S. Appliance Industry

 Abstract

 Policy choices often entail trade-offs between workers and consumers.
 I assess how foreign competition changes the consumer welfare and domestic employment effects of a merger.
 I construct a model accounting for demand responses, endogenous product portfolios, and employment.
 I apply this model to Whirlpool’s acquisition of Maytag in the household appliance industry.
 I compare the observed acquisition to a counterfactual one by a foreign buyer.
-While Whirlpool’s acquisition decreased consumer welfare by $230 million, it preserved 900 domestic jobs.
-However, these jobs need to be worth above $260,000 annually for the domestic employment effects to offset the consumer harm.
+While Whirlpool’s acquisition decreased consumer welfare by $230 million annually, it preserved 900 domestic jobs.
+Therefore, these jobs need to be worth above $260,000 annually for the domestic employment effects to offset the consumer harm.

 Click the Slides button above to demo Academic’s Markdown slides feature.